 We have created a GoFundMe campaign to support me in my journey of 3000+ miles.
 Money raised will help offset my minimalist approach (tenting, sleeping in backyards, eating only to stay healthy), all other funds will be donated to the Disabled American Veterans Charitable Service Trust, who quietly and lovingly serve over 1 million soldiers a year.

 I am a 71-year old retired educator, married, with children and grandchildren and live in a lovely coastal town, Newburyport, Mass.
 I have worked with many school districts over a 35-year professional career and have also worked as a psychologist and a college professor.
 I served in the United States Air Force for 6 years, including active and reserve time.
 On a more personal basis, I am an avid hiker, gardener, reader, writer, and I love to cook (and eat).

 Blessings to you all,

-During William's hiking travels, he will give talks to locals, State officials, and others to create awareness of our Veteran's needs.
-Stay tuned for his first gathering.
+During William's hiking travels, he gave talks to locals, State officials, and others to create awareness of our Veteran's needs.

 For every mile William Shuttleworth walks across our United States on behalf of our veterans, donations received 85% will go to Disabled American Veterans Charitable Service Trust and 15% to overhead expenses.
 Please hit the button for our "Go Fund Me" page, and give to make the difference.